 An adjudication response must be in writing, identify the adjudication application to which it relates, and include submissions relevant to the response that the respondent chooses to include.

-However, in line with section 82(4) of the BIF Act, submissions are restricted to the extent they relate to reasons for withholding payment included in the payment schedule.
-Although, this restriction does not extend to jurisdictional matters.
+However, in line with section 82(4) of the BIF Act, submissions are restricted to the extent they relate to reasons for withholding payment included in the payment schedule, and a 2025 Queensland Supreme Court decision confirms that where the reasons have not changed from earlier claims, the reasons must still be repeated or identified in each subsequent claim as the narrow scope for challenging adjudication decisions is limited to jurisdiction matters.

-Under section 83(6) of the BIF Act, the respondent must serve a copy of their adjudication response with the claimant within 2 business days, after providing it to the adjudicator.
+Under section 83(6) of the BIF Act, the respondent must serve a copy of their adjudication response with the claimant within two business days, after providing it to the adjudicator.

 An adjudicator must decide, within the required time, whether they have jurisdiction to adjudicate the adjudication application and whether the application is frivolous or vexatious.